Shivraj0/fdk-client-javascript/documentation/APPLICATION.md

 | Argument  |  Type  | Description |
 | --------- | ----  | --- |

-<p>Add Address to account.
-See `Address` in schema of request body for the list of attributes needed to add Address to account.
-On successful request, returns response containing address_id ,is_default_address and success message.
+Use this API to add an address to an account.

 *Success Response:*

-Return Address Id on successfull completion of the request.
+Success.
+Returns the address ID, a flag whether the address is set as default, and a success message.
+Refer `SaveAddressResponse` for more details.

 Schema: `SaveAddressResponse`